Sang-Froid: Tales of Werewolves

-Sang-Froid: Tales of Werewolves is a strategy video game developed by Canadian Company Artifice Studio.
+Sang-Froid: Tales of Werewolves is a strategy video game developed by Canadian company Artifice Studio.
 It is an action-strategy game, with tower defense and RPG elements.
 Sang-Froid was part of Steam Greenlight, and was officially greenlit on November 30, 2012.
-Sang-Froid is heavily influenced by Canadian and Native-American Folklore, while also staying true to the history of the time.
+Sang-Froid is heavily influenced by Canadian and Native American folklore, while also staying true to the history of the time.
 The story is co-written with best-selling Canadian author Bryan Perro, and features the likes of the Devil, Werewolves, Will o' the Wisp and other such creatures of legend.

 Synopsis

-Sang-Froid: A tale of werewolves transports players into 19th century Canada, a land of legend populated with Will-O'-the-Wisps, Windigos and Werewolves, in which two feuding brothers will have to put aside their differences to save their sister, who is pursued by the Devil himself.
+A tale of werewolves transports players into 19th century Canada, a land of legend populated with Will-O'-the-Wisps, Windigos and Werewolves, in which two feuding brothers will have to put aside their differences to save their sister, who is pursued by the Devil himself.

 Gameplay

 Sang-Froid: Tales of Werewolves is a variant of a tower defense game.
 The player, taking control of one of the two O'Carroll brothers, must protect their forest from the onslaught of werewolves and other folkloric creatures that the Devil is sending at them on a nightly bases.
 Taking place over three weeks in the month of December, each chapter consists of a day and night cycle.

 During the day, Sang-Froid plays like a typical tower defense game.
 The player has a top down view of the forest, and must place traps in order to defend the buildings in the area.
 Each trap costs Action Points or AP, and some cost money as well.
-You get additional AP for every building you must defend over the course of the game.
+The player gets additional AP for every building they must defend over the course of the game.
 The player has a plethora of information at their disposal to help plan an appropriate strategy for every chapter such as; types of enemies, size of enemy packs, pack target and path, enemy health, trap damage, etc. Players can also visit the local villages to purchase goods and services from the shops like a new axe or musket.

 During the night, the player takes control of their selected hero, and can run around the forest from a 3rd person perspective.
 A night can consist of 1-6 waves, each wave consisting of any number of enemies.
-You have an axe at your disposal along with a historically accurate musket that is muzzle loaded.
+The player has an axe along with a musket that is muzzle loaded.
 Players must interact with certain traps, while others are automatic.
-Melee combat brings with it a Fear Factor or FF mechanic, which represents the amount of intimidation you have over your enemies: as long as they fear you, they will not attack.
-FF is represented by a sliding bar on the HUD, and acts as a physical representation for your enemy's next attack.
+Melee combat includes a Fear Factor or FF mechanic, which represents the amount of intimidation the player has over enemies: as long as they fear the player, they will not attack.
+FF is represented by a sliding bar on the HUD, and acts as a physical representation for the enemy's next attack.
 Another mechanic during the night is the wind: players must keep track of it so they do not get detected by enemies.
 Midway through the game, players also obtain an item allowing them to manipulate the wind to help lure enemies to traps.